see-ann/Autocomplete/readme.txt

  *  Describe how your firstIndexOf() method in BinarySearchDeluxe.java
  *  finds the first index of a key that is equal to the search key.
  **************************************************************************** */
+ The firstIndexOf() method iterates through the array until lo is not lower than hi.
+We compare the mid to the key, if key is less than or equal to the element at mid we adjust the hi pointer to be that index to cut subspace into half.
+On the other hand, if the value in mid is greater than the key we adjust the lo pointer to be the element after the mid because we've already checked that element.
+At the end we check if the element at the hi pointer is equivalent to the key and return hi if this is the case and -1 if not.

 /* *****************************************************************************
  *  Identify which sorting algorithm (if any) that your program uses in the